autigerdev/autigerdev.github.io/README.md

-# club-website
+# tigerdevwebsite
-TigerDev's website for club use.
+This is the repository for the new TigerDev Website for Auburn's Video Game Development Club